Craven Co. residents reflect on Hurricane Florence 2 years later

 NEW BERN, N.C.
-(WNCT) – It’s been two years since Hurricane Florence came through the East, leaving thousands without homes.
+(WNCT) – It’s been two years since Hurricane Florence came through the East, leaving thousands with damaged homes.

 Many people in Craven County are still feeling the lingering effects of that storm.